ByteHouse: ByteDance's Cloud-Native Data Warehouse for Real-Time Multimodal Data Analytics: Execution Engine

-\textbf{At the physical operator level}, IPM provides \textit{incremental operators} that process delta inputs and update operator state without reprocessing full base tables.
-1) For aggregation, IPM maintains a state table that stores grouping keys, partial aggregates, and derived results.
-Incoming deltas trigger state lookups and either apply new values or retract obsolete ones, while groups whose aggregate values (e.g., \texttt{COUNT}) drop to zero are eliminated through lightweight deletions.
-2) For inner joins, the optimizer rewrites each join into three delta subqueries that combine the left delta with the right base, the right delta with the left base, and both deltas together.
+For inner joins, the optimizer rewrites each join into three delta subqueries that combine the left delta with the right base, the right delta with the left base, and both deltas together.
 These subqueries execute in parallel over versioned inputs managed by the GTM to ensure snapshot consistency.
 Their outputs are then unified through a lineage-based reconciliation step that merges overlapping tuples by \texttt{tuple\_key} and modification sequence.

-3) For left or right outer joins, IPM augments the plan with correction terms that maintain the correct semantics of null extension.
+For left or right outer joins, IPM augments the plan with correction terms that maintain the correct semantics of null extension.
 The system tracks whether each row currently has at least one matching partner and emits updates whenever this match status changes.
 When an unmatched row gains a match, its null extended output is withdrawn, and the matched rows are emitted; when the final match disappears, the matched rows are retracted, and a single null extended row is produced.